Junior Boys: 2008–2011: Begone Dull Care and It's All True

-In April 2008 a single on the German Get Physical label was released titled "No Kinda Man", with mixes by Jona and Chloé.
-The original mix had just been featured on the same label's "Body Language Six" compilation released in March.
+In April 2008, a single on the German Get Physical label was released titled "No Kinda Man", with mixes by Jona and Chloé.
+The original mix had just been featured on the same label's Body Language Six compilation released in March.
 Whilst the vinyl version was compiled by the band, the CD version was also mixed by the duo.

 In September 2008, Morgan Geist's new album "Double Night Time" was released with five songs featuring Jeremy Greenspan.

 On 16 January 2009, Junior Boys announced in an official press release that their third full-length album would be titled Begone Dull Care, and released on 24 March 2009 in Canada, 7 April in the United States and 11 May in Germany.
 The title and content of the new album was stated to be inspired by the Canadian animator Norman McLaren.
 A single from the album, "Hazel", was released on Domino Recording Company in April 2009.
 Junior Boys finally managed to tour Australia in September 2009 as part of the Parklife Festival.

 On 9 October 2010, via their Facebook page, they announced that their new album was nearly complete.
-On 11 March 2011, Junior Boys announced that their new album, It's All True, will be released on 13 June 2011.
+On 11 March 2011, Junior Boys announced that their new album, It's All True, was released on 13 June 2011.

 Luke Winkie at Paste Magazine reviewed It's All True and the album received a score of 7.7 out of ten from the magazine.
-"If Junior Boys' fourth album It’s All True proves anything, it’s that the Ontarian, indie-electro originals will never be fully defrosted.
+"If Junior Boys' fourth album It’s All True proves anything, it's that the Ontarian, indie-electro originals will never be fully defrosted.
 Their stealthy, dampened beat-work has kept them remarkably suave in a subgenre that generally softens up to a dorkier demographic – and seven years since Last Exit the band is as frigidly unflappable as ever, progressing nicely through their expected idiosyncrasies, while continuing to sound effortlessly and solitarily cool."

 They were chosen by Caribou to perform at the ATP Nightmare Before Christmas festival that they co-curated in December 2011 in Minehead, England.